Can't find the term you want? Send us an email at email@example.com.

 i = Interest rate, which has a great effect on future value.
 The interest rate in the formula must be written in decimal form, such as 0.03 instead of 3%.

 n = This is the number of periods, where "n" is the number of equal deposits that will be made.

 An increase in value.
 Currency appreciation is an increase in the value of one currency relative to another.

-The simultaneous purchase and sale of a good in order to profit from a difference in price.
+The simultaneous purchase and sale of funds (or goods) in order to profit from a difference in price.